 Controls – 9.5/10

 Personally, it took me a little bit of time to get used to the game’s control scheme, since not only does the player have to use the mouse to look around each level and observe what activity occurs, but they must also use the keyboard to move the character around; often at the same time.
 But once players get used to it, there are no issues to be experienced, and therefore, the game plays out as well as any other PC-based tower defense game or real-time strategy game.
-I of course have to commend the developers for daring to try something different, and making it work very well overall.
+I, of course, have to commend the developers for daring to try something different and making it work very well overall.

 Lifespan – 7/10